Dolan Springs, Arizona: Demographics

+Education

+The CDP is in the Kingman Unified School District.

 Emergency services

 EMS response in the Dolan Springs area can take hours.
 The Lake Mohave Ranchos Fire District LMRFD has one ambulance that covers 2200 square miles of Mohave County.
 The LMRFD ambulance covers the first 50 miles of US93 from milepost one at Hoover Dam to milepost 50 near Dolan springs, and from the Hualapai Indian reservation to the Nevada Arizona border at the Colorado River.

-The LMRFD has a couple volunteer firefighters with no emergency medical training and two paid firefighter EMT's who are first out for fire protection, but also drive the ambulance, at times creating an either-or-or-situation.
+LMRFD Staffs One Firefighter/EMT, and one Firefighter/paramedic.
+In meadview, Paid on Call (or overtime for full-time) personnel man the station.
+There are also volunteers.

 The section of US Route 93 in Arizona was ranked as the most dangerous highway in the U.S. This 200-mile-long road runs between Wickenburg, Arizona, and the Hoover Dam Bypass Bridge, also known as the Mike O'Callaghan–Pat Tillman Memorial Bridge, near Nevada's border.
 Many drivers use this route when driving between Las Vegas and Phoenix.
 Most of the fatal crashes occur along the segment in Mohave County, Arizona.
-Overall, 70 fatal crashes reportedly took place on this highway from 2010–2016.
+Overall, 70 fatal crashes reportedly took place on this highway from 2010 to 2016.

 Recent changes to the intersection of US93 and Pierce Ferry, the road to the Grand Canyon West, and the addition of several truck stops on US93 North of Dolan Springs have made the highway far more dangerous.
 Slow speed trucks entering and crossing US93 create a situation ripe for high-speed crashes.
 In 2022 there have been several fatal crashes between milepost-1 and milepost-50 on US93.

 Response Times

 Response times can be long in the LMRFD, at times taking hours for EMS to arrive.
 If the LMRFD is responding to a call in Meadview when you have an accident near Hover Dam, it can take over four hours for EMS to arrive.

 It would take 40 minutes for the LMRFD ambulance to respond to the call in Meadview, another 20 minutes to assess and load the patient, an hour to transport the patient to the hospital in Kingman, and 20 minutes to unload the patient.
-Once they clear the hospital it would take an hour to respond to your accident near Hoover Dam, 20-40 minutes on-scene, and an hour to transport you to the hospital in Kingman.
+Once they clear the hospital it would take an hour to respond to your accident near Hoover Dam, 20–40 minutes on-scene, and an hour to transport you to the hospital in Kingman.
 The total time to transport you to the definitive care of a physician is 4 hours and 50 minutes.
 Medical helicopters do respond to accidents on US93, but protocols don't allow them to transport a patient until a firefighter from the LMRFD arrives and assesses the patient.